 In order for Amanda to determine an order's shipped status and its ship date, she needs to retrieve information from some source.
 One possible way she can obtain the data is by using the serial, S(), token to request it from another computer.
-An alternative solution is to access the information by looking in a file on Amanda's hard disk (or alternatively, a network server if Amanda is connected to one).
+An alternative solution is to access the information by looking in a file on Amanda's hard disk (or alternatively, a network server).
 For this example, we use the second implementation and assume that the following files exist on Amanda's hard disk in the root directory: